amplication/amplication/packages/amplication-cli/README.md

-  --no-truncate                          do not truncate output to fit screen --output=csv|json|yaml                 output in a more machine friendly format --pluralDisplayName=pluralDisplayName  plural display name of the entity --sort=sort                            property to sort by (prepend '-' for descending)
+  --no-truncate                          do not truncate output to fit screen --output=csv|json|yaml                 output in a more machine friendly format --pluralDisplayName=pluralDisplayName  plural display name of the entity --set-current                          set the newly created entity as the current entity --sort=sort                            property to sort by (prepend '-' for descending)
 ```